imaginoCDP/external-display-conditions/README.md

 &nbsp;

 5. Reload the page.
-The editor load now the correct template (the one passed to init it)
+The editor first load the wrong template, then update it with the correct template, after `onTemplateLoaded`

 <img width="728" height="289" alt="Screenshot 2025-11-04 at 17 12 22" src="https://github.com/user-attachments/assets/3b069b13-5c83-4bf1-9306-8de0402f1d66" />